mazfil/lab-allocator/docs/audit-documentation/meetings/user-testing/user-testing-2.md

 - When exporting the csv, move the start and end time to be next to each other column-wise
 - We don't need the id and colour columns in the export.
-- When dragging the courses around, you can only drag them to the left, not to the right of the day.
+- When dragging the courses around, it only accepts if your mouse is over the left side of the column, not on the right.
 - If you move things around on the manage timetable and then change pages, it does not save, that is fine, but there should be an interrupt that tells the user that they have unsaved work.
 - there is an inconsistency with the start and end times where the exported data (at least that is where we can see it) have the time in either HH:MM or HH:MM:SS.